-Prince George County, Virginia is a suburban community of 36,000 residents.
+Prince George County, Virginia is a suburban community of 35,725 residents.
 Prince George County is centrally located in southeastern Virginia and is included in the Richmond Metropolitan Statistical Area (MSA).
-The County was formed in 1702 and is named for Prince George of Denmark, the husband of Queen Anne.
+The County was formed in 1703 and is named for Prince George of Denmark, the husband of Anne, Queen of Great Britain.

-Rural, yet suburban, Prince George County continues to experience a steady population increase and economic growth while maintaining an optimum quality of life for its citizens.
-Prince George County is committed to being the best place to live, learn, work and raise a family!
+Rural in the south and east, yet suburban in the north and west, Prince George County continues to experience steady population and economic growth while maintaining an optimum quality of life for its citizens.
+Prince George County is a global community where families thrive and businesses prosper.

-Prince George County provides ideal access to all major East Coast and Sunbelt markets via Interstates 95 and 295.
-The Port of Hampton Roads is accessible via US Route 460 and rail, which runs parallel.
+Prince George County, Virginia provides ideal access to all major East Coast and Sunbelt markets via Interstates 85, 95 and 295.
+The Port of Hampton Roads is accessible via US Route 460 and rail, which runs parallel to US Route 460.

 Distance from Major Points of Interest: